AlxndrMlk/Barabasi-Albert_Network/README.md

 * Initial number of edges: **m** parameter (where <a href="https://www.codecogs.com/eqnedit.php?latex=m\leq&space;m_0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?m\leq&space;m_0" title="m\leq m_0" /></a>)

    When the script reaches final number of nodes you can visualize your network.
-For example:
+For example you can use:

 ```python
 nx.draw(G, node_size=50, with_labels=0, alpha=0.6, node_color="#40a6d1", edge_color="#52bced")
 ```

+and you should get a visualization similar to this:

 Network visualization function in based on animation script by Abdallah Sobehy: https://github.com/Abdallah-Sobehy/barabasi_albert/blob/master/BA.py